AgkDk04/TodoList/README.md

 - Todo items are stored using the mongoDB database.

-- Token authentication is added but the infrastructure to renew the refresh token is not in place.
+- Token authentication is added but the infrastructure to renew the token is not in place.

 - For the sake of convenience, token expiration duration is set for 1 day.